mozilla/normandy/docs/dev/recipe-client-addon/workflow.rst

   JavaScript shell.
 We are planning to migrate these tests to mochitest; do not write new tests as xpcshell tests where possible.

-To run the tests, you must sync your code do mozilla-central, and use the ``./mach test`` command:
+To run the tests, you must sync your code to mozilla-central, and use the ``./mach test`` command:

 .. code-block:: bash